 Some templates treat the first block in a blog post differently to add extra flair to its layout.
 These are called Promoted Blocks and are a great way to set posts apart by adding a prominent visual element.

 Every template has its own way of displaying Promoted Blocks.
 In most templates, the block displays above the post's title.

 The following templates support Promoted Blocks.
-This list groups templates by family.
+Templates are grouped by family.